-On May 10, 2022, the Sustainability Committee was formed by the Board and is presently comprised of Alice Schroeder (Chair), Candace MacGibbon, Maurice Swan and Jeanne Usonis.
+The Sustainability Committee is presently comprised of Alice Schroeder (Chair), R. Marc Bustin, Maurice Swan and Jeanne Usonis.
 Other than Jeanne Usonis, each of the members of the Sustainability Committee are independent within the meaning of the Governance Disclosure Rule.